Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC500-Principles-of-Programming/Portfolio-Milestone-Module-4/README.md

 **Program Description:**

-The program is a small terminal app. it is an implementation of an online shopping cart implementation The program renders banners and a menu, and it calculates the total cost of items based on each item's price and quantity.
+The program is a small terminal app.
+It is an implementation of an online shopping cart.
+The program renders banners and a menu, and it calculates the total cost of items based on each item's price and quantity.
 Only two items are asked to be entered in this implementation.

 ---